 The story begins in Nancy, France, where Peter Vidvard was born in 1821.
 While details of his early life are sketchy, it is known that he emigrated to the United States about 1843, settling in Utica, shown here as it looked at mid-century.
 Then about 22 years old, Vidvard appears to have entered the retail grocery trade at a time when selling liquor was a principal profit center.
 Four years later, having saved a little capital, he started his own business, selling liquor and cigars, located at 29 and 31 John Street in Utica.
 Later he issued a certificate worth 15 cents in trade noting that address.

 About the same time he married a woman several years older than he was.
-Her name was Catherine (nee Oster) and like Peter had been born in France and had come as a child with her family.
+Her name was Catherine (nee Oster).
+Like Peter she had been born in France and had come to America as a child with her family.
 Her father was John Oster a well known grocer who owned a landmark hotel in Deerfield Creek, a village adjacent to Utica.
-The records indicate she apparently had an earlier marriage and had been widowed with two children before her marriage to Vidvard.
+Records indicate she apparently had an earlier marriage and had been widowed with two children before her marriage to Vidvard.
 The couple would go on to have six children of their own, four girls and two boys.

 Meanwhile, John Vidvard was demonstrating considerable talent as a businessman.
 At the age of 21, with backing from his father’s “large command of capital,” he started his own company in 1873 to manufacture and sell cotton pants, overalls, and shirts.
 He also dealt in other dry goods sold at retail.
 Two years later John took over an Oneida County brewery that had been destroyed by fire and rebuilt.
 He changed the name to Vidvard Brewery but sold it just a few years later.